 Wrong!
 I’ve seen and worked on several houses that lose heat through their interior walls, including the one I wrote about a few days ago in my article on hidden attic air leaks.
 They’re usually older houses that have been modified from the original, but I’ve seen these problems in new houses, too.

-In such houses, the problem results from the top of the walls being open to the attic.
+In such houses, the problem results from the top of the walls being open to the attic, as in the photo above.
 You can go into the attic and look down into the interior walls and see the drywall.
 That means that cold attic air gets down into those cavities.

 With cold air inside the wall and warm air on each side in the house, heat moves through the drywall, which has a low R-value, and warms up the air in the cavity.
 The warm air then rises into the attic (a process called the stack effect).
 As that warmed air leaves the interior wall, cold attic air moves into the cavity to take its place, resulting in more heat loss.
 This process continues as long as the attic stays cold and the house is warm.

 To fix the problem, you have to stop air from moving into or out of the interior wall cavities.
 One way to do this is to cover the opening with a rigid material and use caulk or spray foam to seal the edges.
 Another way is to stuff a piece of fiberglass insulation into the gap at the top of the wall and spray foam over it.
 That’s essentially what I did with that wall in the lead photo.
 It’s important to note that the fiberglass by itself is not sufficient because fiberglass does not stop air movement.

 Another problem I see in attics is insulation in the wrong place.
 Some old houses with high ceilings have had lower ceilings put in below the original ceiling.
 In that case, insulation on top of the original ceiling fails to keep the house warm.
 Again, it’s a matter of understanding where the attic air is going.
 These houses have two ceilings: the original ceiling and the current ceiling, which is lower.